RememberButterflies/Lumpsort/README.md

 # Lumpsort
 Lumpsort algorithm I am designing for fun.
-There are several different ways to implement it.
+I half finished it a few years ago.
+But, moved on to other things.

+This is an attempt to rebuild it from memory, and hopefully better now.